alhasapi/Razzi/README.md

         target language, or it produces another lambda expression.
   * Beta-reduction:
         It is a path which leads ultimately, by applying rewriting rules, to a canonical expression

-  * The Effect Fallacy:
+Note on The Effect Fallacy:
         FP is still dwelling inside that ethereal realm of platonic ideas where mathematical structures allegedly inhabit.
-        In John Backus's Turing-award lecture (Can programming be liberated from the Von Neumann Style?), effects are often seen and presented as a hideous, nearly devilish behavior, which later finaly finds its way into Monads in Haskell.
-The fallacy resides in the fact that effect-free functional programs can turn at least into theorem provers, whithout any interaction which the "real word", making them useless.
+        In John Backus's Turing-award lecture (Can programming be liberated from the Von Neumann Style?), effects are often seen and presented as a hideous, nearly devilish behavior, which later finally finds its way into monads in Haskell.
+The fallacy resides in the fact that effect-free functional programs can turn at least into theorem provers, which is supposedly a good thing for a language, whithout any interaction which the "real word", making them useless.